aitzaz-qadir/csci-3130-group-project/README.md

 ## GitLab repository:
 > https://git.cs.dal.ca/bhaley/csci-3130-group-project.git

-## NOTICE
+# NOTICES

+##Purpose of README.md
-This README file is for team members to document processes or work items that caused difficulties in order to provide a well documented guide for programmers who may later want to use or modify this code
+This README file is for team members to document processes or work items that caused difficulties in order to provide a well documented guide for programmers who may later want to use or modify this code.

 ## Draw.io
 NB - Preferably use draw.io for simple design docs so they can be easily